deletedcu/angular-demo/lectures/day-2/url_params.md

 ## Have the Resume Component Display the ID Param

-At this point, the resume shows all the jobs.
-We want to show just one job.
+At this point, the resume shows all of the jobs.
+We want it to show just one job.

 Edit `src/app/resume/resume.component.ts` to import `ActivatedRoute`: